Research Fields - Experimental Condensed Matter

 The behavior of different physical systems under extreme conditions is studied such as very high magnetic fields, ultralow temperatures, high pressure and the impact of powerful ultra-short laser pulses.
 In yet another venue, physical properties of soft matter, biological systems are investigated using unique X-ray equipment, and the collective dynamical behavior of bacteria colonies.

-Shimshon Bar-Ad, Roy Beck- Barkai, Eshel Ben-Jacob, Reuven Chen*, Yoram Dagan, Guy Deutscher*, Alexander Gerber, Abraham Katzir*, Nahum Kristianpollar*, Alexander Palevski, Moshe Paz-Pasternak*, Ralph Rosenbaum*, Haim Suchowski, Alexander Voronel*
+Shimshon Bar-Ad, Roy Beck- Barkai, Moshe Ben Shalom, Reuven Chen*, Yoram Dagan, Guy Deutscher*, Alexander Gerber, Abraham Katzir*, Nahum Kristianpollar*, Yoav Lahini, Alexander Palevski, Moshe Paz-Pasternak*, Ralph Rosenbaum*, Haim Suchowski, Alexander Voronel*